 She was a great traveler (unlike a certain Standard who loves the idea of riding in the car, but just can’t stand the actual moving part.
 She sat in the back seat checking out EVERYTHING.
 Nothing seems to escape this girl, she’s curious and needs to check out whatever is in her view.
 She’s quiet and remarkably calm.
 My hat’s off to the foster mom and her son for working with her.
 We had a couple of conversations about her progress and I continue to be awed at what a great job they did while she stayed with them.

-Apart from trying to figure out how to accommodate this newbie who was thought to be about 4 years old, we needed to figure out an appropriate name.
+Apart from trying to figure out how to accommodate this newbie who was thought to be possibly 4 years old, we needed to figure out an appropriate name.
 Lovely wasn’t gonna cut it.
 With her regal stature, I felt like she needed something noble.
 Girl names seem to be in short supply from what I could determine to fit the bill.
 Sure there are 87 million cool boy names, but girl names…that was another story.
 I knew it couldn’t be some fluff name but what?
 Finally I landed on “Elsa von Furstenberg,” Elsa for short.
 Hey, don’t laugh…poodles originated in Germany so I figured, a German name would be just the ticket.
 I nixed Brunhilda though right off the bat.
 So apparently…it seems there was a “little” Disney movie where the heroine was named Elsa recently (had I known, I might have gone deeper on the list-yeah there are actual lists of German names for dogs (and cats, too).
 Think the top 100 baby names.
-Oy.
+Oi.
 Anyway, I came up with a regal name (which means noble and it describes this girl to a tee) from the top third of the list after we couldn’t seem to agree on anything (one name was “Misha” to which I said…blech).

 These past few days have been a whirlwind for Sam and I. We’re trying to figure out what makes this girl tick.
 Is she housebroken or not (we’re still asking that question and hoping for a positive answer soon)?
 Trying to access the personality of a puppy mill dog isn’t easy and you must have the patience of Job.
 They are easily spooked, have no experience with everyday stuff that seems obvious and yet they are somewhat of a blank slate for the future given the right training.
-One thing that was a lovely discovery is she walks well on leash, though she continues to not realize ‘you can’t ever cross the streams” (as in cross the leashes with Sam and behind mom’s back) but we’re working on it.
+One thing that was a lovely discovery is she walks well on leash, though she continues to not realize ‘you can’t never cross the streams” (as in cross the leashes with Sam and behind mom’s back) but we’re working on it.
 I took her and Sam through our neighborhood Farmer’s Market on Sunday and she was a rock star.
 Elsa is very bright and has a high desire to please (unlike a certain furry brother).
 She’s figured out that she rather enjoys all the attention she’s garnering through her good looks and was curious and patient while people fawned all over her.
 I was blown away.
 I don’t even like that much going on and she was showing me the ropes!

 So bottom line last Friday, I rescued a ‘little girl foreign exchange student’ who I will make sure is fully legal and hope you’ll enjoy hearing stories about her and who knows, maybe if she shows some aptitude, I’ll turn the laptop over to her for her perspective.
 Right now, Sam is thinking, “gee, everything was great at Doggie Disneyland, but did we have to bring her home?”
 That and “so how long is this semester and when does she go back to that foreign land?”